ntata/swift/doc/source/ops_runbook/swift_upgrade.rst

    $ swift-init {account|container|object} shutdown --graceful

-3. Upgrade all system packages and Swift code
+3. Upgrade to newer version of Swift

--update source code
+(a) Upgrading from source code

 .. code::

    $ git tag –l  # lists all the tags for the given repo
    $ git checkout <tag_to_update_to>

--upgrading the packages
+(b) Upgrading packages

 .. code::